CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/19-document-intelligence-in-ai-foundry.md

-# Extract data from documents in Azure AI Foundry portal
+# Module 19: Extract data from documents in Azure AI Foundry portal

 **Azure AI Document Intelligence** service enables you to analyze and extract information from forms and documents, then identify field names and data.